 CHAPTER 1 FIRE PROTECTION

-- 1. Requirements for fire protection not specified in this chapter are, in principle, to be in accordance with Pt 8, Ch 1 of Rules for the Classification of Steel Ships. - 2.
-For crafts not engaged on international voyages, those crafts are to comply with relevant governmental regulation.
+- 1. Requirements for fire protection not specified in this chapter may comply with Pt 8 of the Rules for Classification of Steel Ships. - 2.
+Expressly provided by the Administration of Registry, those yachts are to comply with the requirements.